kitconcept/robotframework-djangolibrary/README.rst

 The library will automatically start and stop your Django instance while running the tests.
 It also comes with serveral autologin keywords that allow you to login different users during your tests, without the need to actually access the login page.

+DjangoLibrary is tested against Django 1.8.x and 1.9.x with SQLite and Postgres on Python 2.7 and 3.5.

 Documentation
 -------------